 - To our professional advisers where required to advise us from time to time and always subject to a duty of confidentiality;

-- If we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation or request, this includes exchanging information with other companies and organisations for the purposes of fraud prevention.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal or regulatory obligation or request, this includes exchanging information with other companies and organisations for the purposes of fraud prevention; and

 We use your personal information for a variety of reasons, upon different legal bases including:

-- Where necessary in order to comply with a legal obligation, for example making reports to our regulatory authority or to law enforcement agencies.
+- Where necessary in order to comply with a legal obligation, for example making reports to our regulatory authorities or to law enforcement agencies.